MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/virtual-entities-auto-create-auto-refresh.md

 ## Overview

 Today, any changes in Microsoft Dynamics 365 Finance and Operations Data entity are not visible to Dataverse until there is a manual refresh from Dataverse.
-This feature aims to automatically refresh all virtual entity metadata reliably and efficiently, ensuring timely updates in the Dataverse.
-This would remove the requirement of manually refreshing the entity from Dataverse.
+This feature aims to automatically refresh all virtual table metadata reliably and efficiently, ensuring timely updates in the Dataverse.
+This would remove the requirement of manually refreshing F&O entity into Dataverse.
-This also paves way for automatically creating virtual entities in Dataverse for Microsoft Dynamics 365 Finance and Operations Data entities.
+This also paves way for automatically creating virtual tables in Dataverse for Microsoft Dynamics 365 Finance and Operations Data entities.

 ## Details
 ![Architecture of virtual entities for auto create and refresh.](media/AutoCreate_Refresh_Overview.png)